 Our conclusions are drawn from publicly available data, reports from the City of Winnipeg and transit research.
 We have made every effort to be factually accurate in our assessment of transit service and investment in Winnipeg.
-The views expressed in this document are those of the author and contributors only.
+The views expressed in this document are those of the author and contributors and do not necessarily represent the views of other individuals who assisted in putting together this report.